CHS - SEA

 The average price of all round-trip flights from Charleston to Seattle clicked on KAYAK for each day over the last 12 months.

 When flying from Charleston to Seattle, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to Charleston, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+For your return to Charleston, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Charleston to Seattle?